Step 1: Create Monitoring User

 We recommend creating a separate monitoring user on your PostgreSQL database for pganalyze.

-As a user with azure_pg_admin privileges, connect to the database you will be monitoring and run the following to create a new user (we've generated a random password for you, but you can replace it with one of your choosing):
+Connect to the database you will be monitoring as the avnadmin user.
+Then run the following to create a new user (we've generated a random password for you, but you can replace it with one of your choosing):

-CREATE USER pganalyze WITH PASSWORD '[could not generate password]' CONNECTION LIMIT 5; GRANT pg_monitor TO pganalyze; CREATE SCHEMA pganalyze; GRANT USAGE ON SCHEMA pganalyze TO pganalyze; GRANT USAGE ON SCHEMA public TO pganalyze; CREATE OR REPLACE FUNCTION pganalyze.get_stat_replication() RETURNS SETOF pg_stat_replication AS $$ /* pganalyze-collector */ SELECT * FROM pg_catalog.pg_stat_replication; $$ LANGUAGE sql VOLATILE SECURITY DEFINER;
+CREATE USER pganalyze WITH PASSWORD '[could not generate password]' CONNECTION LIMIT 5; CREATE SCHEMA pganalyze; GRANT USAGE ON SCHEMA pganalyze TO pganalyze; GRANT USAGE ON SCHEMA public TO pganalyze; CREATE OR REPLACE FUNCTION pganalyze.get_stat_replication() RETURNS SETOF pg_stat_replication AS $$ /* pganalyze-collector */ SELECT * FROM pg_catalog.pg_stat_replication; $$ LANGUAGE sql VOLATILE SECURITY DEFINER;

-Then, connect to each database that you plan to monitor on this server as a superuser (or equivalent) and run the following to enable the collection of additional column statistics:
+Then, connect to each database that you plan to monitor on this server as avnadmin and run the following to enable the collection of additional column statistics:

 CREATE SCHEMA IF NOT EXISTS pganalyze; GRANT USAGE ON SCHEMA pganalyze TO pganalyze; CREATE OR REPLACE FUNCTION pganalyze.get_column_stats() RETURNS SETOF pg_stats AS $$ /* pganalyze-collector */ SELECT schemaname, tablename, attname, inherited, null_frac, avg_width, n_distinct, NULL::anyarray, most_common_freqs, NULL::anyarray, correlation, NULL::anyarray, most_common_elem_freqs, elem_count_histogram FROM pg_catalog.pg_stats; $$ LANGUAGE sql VOLATILE SECURITY DEFINER;